wharfkit/website/src/lib/docs/AccountKit/RemovePermissionMethod.md

 const action = testAccount.removePermission('claim');
 ```

-In the example above, an action that deletes the `claim` permission level is generated.
+In the example above, an action that deletes the `claim` permission is created.

 ## Arguments

-- `permissionName`: The name of the permission level that is to be removed.
+- `permissionName`: The name of the permission that is to be removed.

 ## Return Value